 This is a Quest with a subset of several classroom activities.
 These require the use of the Sphero SPRK + Robotic Ball.
-These are part of the Michigan REMC Classroom Maker Kits and available through a number of stores and web sites worldwide.
+These are part of the Michigan REMC Classroom Maker Kits and are available through a number of stores and websites worldwide.

 The Sphero is powered by the Lightning Lab app.
 Sphero is a programable translucent ball about the size of a baseball.
 It is Bluetooth enabled and works with the iOS and Android apps and available with chargers for different countries.
 It comes with a cardboard protractor, a pencil, paper and a book.
 This is a great opportunity for any age to learn to program a fun robotic object.

 App: An App is an application, especially as downloaded by a user to a mobile device.

 Bluetooth: Bluetooth is the standard for the short-range wireless interconnection of mobile phones, computers, and other electronic devices.

 If-then statement: An if-then statement is a high-level programming language statement that compares two or more sets of data and tests the results.

 Program: To program is to provide (a computer or other machine) with coded instructions for the automatic performance of a particular task.

 Robot: A robot is a machine capable of carrying out a complex series of actions automatically, especially one programmable by a computer.

 - program Sphero to create geometrical shapes

 - program Sphero to dance to a favorite song (approved by your teacher)